-Distributions received from foreign REITs would be regarded as foreign-sourced income and exempt from Malaysian tax pursuant to Paragraph 28, Schedule 6 of the Malaysian Income Tax Act, 1967, unless the recipient is a resident company carrying on the business of banking, insurance, or sea or air transport.
+Distributions received from foreign REITs would be regarded as foreign-sourced income and exempt from Malaysian tax pursuant to Paragraph 28, Schedule 6 of the Malaysian Income Tax Act 1967, unless the recipient is a resident company carrying on the business of banking, insurance, or sea or air transport.

-However, with effect from January 1, 2022, the above exemption is no longer applicable for corporate unitholders who are tax resident in Malaysia.
-The gross foreign distributions received by a corporate unitholder from the period January 1, 2022, to June 30, 2022, would be subject to tax at 3%, and foreign distributions received post June 30, 2022, would be subject to corporate tax at the prevailing rate of 24%/ preferential rate of 17%.
+However, with effect from January 1, 2022, the above exemption is no longer applicable for corporate unitholders who are tax residents in Malaysia.
+The gross foreign distributions received by a corporate unitholder from the period January 1, 2022, to June 30, 2022, would be subject to tax at 3%, and foreign distributions received post-June 30, 2022, would be subject to corporate tax at the prevailing rate of 24% / preferential rate of 17%.
+With effect from the year of assessment 2023, the preferential rate is 15% / 17% (as set out in Section 4.1 above).

 Distributions received from foreign REITs would be regarded as foreign-sourced income and exempt from Malaysian tax pursuant to Paragraph 28, Schedule 6 of the Malaysian Income Tax Act, 1967.
-The exemption is applicable up to December 31, 2026.
+With effect from January 1, 2022, foreign-sourced income would only be qualified for exemption provided the income has been subjected to tax in the country of origin (the exemption for foreign-sourced income is applicable up to December 31, 2026).